m-jeeva/free-information-security/README.md

 # free-information-security
-Free course for Information Security by NPTEL(National Programme on Technology Enhanced Learning)
+Free course for Information Security by NPTEL(National Programme on Technology Enhanced Learning) this cources are Taught by the IIT professor

+**by clicking the heading you can access the course page**

 - [Introduction to Information Security - I:](https://nptel.ac.in/courses/106/106/106106129/)